Olof Palmelaan Mosque

 Where exactly will the mosque be located?

-The mosque will be built on Olof Palmelaan in Oosterheem, on the piece of land on the corner next to the fire department, see also the map.
+The mosque will be built on Olof Palmelaan in Oosterheem, on the piece of land on the corner next to the fire department, see the map.

 What will the mosque look like?

-For whom is the mosque intended?
+Who is the mosque intended for?

-The mosque is primarily intended for Muslims from the Oosterheem, Seghwaert and Palenstein neighborhoods but ICZ also aims to create a meeting place where Muslims and non-Muslims from all over Zoetermeer can meet.
+The mosque is primarily intended for Muslims from the Oosterheem, Seghwaert and Palenstein neighborhoods.
+But ICZ also aims to create a meeting place where Muslims and non-Muslims from all over Zoetermeer can meet.

-When is the mosque coming?
+When will the mosque be built?

 Where is ICZ currently located?